 The benefits of fulfilling by merchant in-house include gaining a first-hand insight into the fulfilment process, being able to cut costs by fulfilling orders yourself and having immediate access to your inventory.

 eCommerce 3PLs know shipping like the back of their hand.
+They disburse, store, pick, pack and ship your orders for you, in the same way that FBA does.
 They’re experienced in providing the fastest and most cost-effective delivery service, which can boost your delivery speeds while saving you money.

 A third-party fulfilment team has the resources to match Amazon’s shipping speeds, even during peak retail periods.
 You can scale your requirements throughout the year, so you’re never paying for space you’re not using.

-So, you’re using FBA, and you’re either happy, frustrated or at your wit’s end – when is the right time to consider alternatives?
+So, you’re using FBA, and you’re either happy, frustrated or at your wit’s end.
+When is the right time to consider alternatives?

 FBA becomes restrictive and less cost-effective when selling on non-Amazon channels.
-If you’re expanding to channels such as eBay, or opening your own Shopify store, use it as an opportunity to refresh your fulfilment strategy and consider a multi-channel fulfilment alternative.
+If you’re expanding to channels such as eBay or opening your own Shopify store, use it as an opportunity to refresh your fulfilment strategy and consider a multi-channel fulfilment alternative.